unbxd/search-JS-library/docs/configurations/SpellCheckConfig.md

 ```
 ### Scenarios

-Any valid class name can we passed here.
+Any valid class name can passed here.

 ---